ewansetin/Sentiment-analysis-machine-learning-model/README.md

 ---

 ### Data Collection
-Data was collected from **Google Maps reviews**, which provide text (input) and ratings (output) for sentiment classification.
-Reviews covered diverse domains, such as hospitals, cinemas, airports, and pubs, with a total of ~8,000 reviews.
-The dataset was split into:
+Data collection focused on Google Maps reviews, which provide paired text input and rating outputs ideal for sentiment classification.
+The dataset encompasses diverse domains including hospitals, cinemas, airports, and pubs, totaling approximately 8,000 reviews.

+The dataset was strategically divided into:

 * **Training & testing set** – to train models and evaluate performance
 * **Unseen dataset** – to test model generalisation

-CSV files were processed using **Pandas**.
+All data processing utilized Pandas for efficient CSV file handling and manipulation.

 ---